This post provides detailed information on the pharmacologist job description and career, including their duties, tasks, and responsibilities.

 - Must possess a good sense of duty and an aptitude for working in a team environment

-- Must be physically fit (muscle tone)
+- Physically fit (muscle tone)

 - Must be sober, being able to function efficiently despite stress or undue pressure to resort to alcohol, drugs or any other substance as a relaxation or relieving agent

 - Should have good typing speed and accuracy as well as hand writing skills (min 75 words per minute, min 75 words per minute)

 - Must possess a good command of spoken English to explain any medical terminology or scientific terms

 - Must possess a valid medical certificate (medical fitness).

 The average salary of a Pharmacologist is $119,267 per year.
 The highest cities include: Foster City, CA, $155,157; Cambridge, MA, $139,561; Gaithersburg, MD, $126,655; Norwalk, CT, $123,939; and Norwalk, CA, $116,049 per year.

 In the United States, there are over 69 Pharmacologists.
 Women make up 56.0% of pharmacologists, while men make up 44.0%.